 In basic form, if the patient requires 2000 kcal/day of energy, 1400kcal of this energy should be supplied as dextrose, and 600 kcal/day as lipid.
 On top of this, about 100g per day of protein should be supplied as a mixture of amino acids.

 The daily nutritional requirements of the critically ill patient are discussed in greater detail elsewhere.
 In brief, there are vague guidelines as to how much and of what macronutrient one requires, and these are derived largely from observations of populations which are (for many generations) depleted of one nutrient or another, for instance the Greenland Inuit who have survived perhaps since the Neolithic on diets composed entirely of protein and fat.
-Recommendations regarding the proportions of macronutrients are also derived from studies which have trialed parenteral nutrition mixtures particularly rich in one ingredient and poor in others.
+Recommendations regarding the proportions of macronutrients are also derived from studies that have trialled parenteral nutrition mixtures particularly rich in one ingredient and poor in others.
 The details are discussed below; in brief, it appears pretty much anything goes (at least over a short period) but in the long term various nutritional deficiencies will surface if one major macronutrient group is omitted.

 The properties and contents of 50% dextrose have been discussed elsewhere.
 On its own, this is nasty stuff.
-With 500g of dextrose dissolved in every liter of water, 50% dextrose has a osmolality of 2780 mOsm/kg.
+With 500g of dextrose dissolved in every litre of water, 50% dextrose has an osmolality of 2780 mOsm/kg.
 The calorie content of dextrose is approximately 3.4 kcal/g, or 1.7 kcal/ml for 50% solution.
 For a comparison familiar to critical care staff, a can of Coke contains 0.43 kcal/ml.
 Thus, one may be able to survive for quite some time on this stuff, as it is very dense in calories and occupies little volume.
 For instance, a 70kg patient (with the daily requirement of 25 × 70 = 1750 calories) would require a little over 1030ml of 50% dextrose every day as TPN, if all of their non-protein nutritional needs were going to be supplied by dextrose.